IBE160/SG-Oslo/docs/epics.md

 So that I can access my dashboard.

 **Acceptance Criteria:**
-1. A login page is created with fields for email and password.
-2. User login is handled by Firebase Authentication.
+        1. A login page is created with fields for email or other Firebase Authentication methods.2.
+User login is handled by Firebase Authentication.
 3. Upon successful login, the user is redirected to their dashboard.

 **Prerequisites:** Story 1.2